BrokenShell/Fortuna/benchmarks/README.md

 generator and creates a fresh list outside every timed sample; each timed batch then repeatedly shuffles that list.
 The loops differ only in their bounded-index order and swap traversal.

+Fortuna selects Knuth-B and optimizes for larger shuffle workloads.
+That is the range where the forward traversal has produced the clearest repeatable win; the benchmark suite keeps both native loops visible so the choice can be revisited instead of becoming folklore.